verekia/js-stack-from-scratch/tutorial/3-es6-babel-gulp/README.md

 console.log(`Hello ${str}`);
 ```

 We're using a *template string* here, which is an ES6 feature that lets us inject variables directly inside the string without concatenation using `${}`.
+Note that template strings are created using *back quotes*.

 - Create a `gulpfile.js` containing: